h3itham/DjangoNewsPress/README.md

 - Authenticated users can create, edit, and delete their own articles.
 - Update your profile information by clicking on your username in the navigation bar.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).